Skip to main content

 Degenerative disc disease cannot be fully reversed, but pain and function can improve dramatically.
 Strength, weight management, anti-inflammatory nutrition, and mobility work often allow patients to live without limitation despite imaging findings.
 We treat the patient, not the MRI report.

 Pelvic floor dysfunction can contribute to low back pain through altered core mechanics and pain referral patterns.
-Pelvic floor physical therapy, with a vetted Philly-area specialist, can be transformative for patients whose back pain has not responded to typical care.
+Pelvic floor physical therapy, with a vetted Philly-area specialist, can be powerful for patients whose back pain has not responded to typical care.

 The long-term outlook for chronic back pain is much better than most patients fear.
 With a clear diagnosis, a smart movement plan, and treatment of the underlying inflammatory or hormonal drivers, most patients regain meaningful function.
 The key is starting early and avoiding passive-only care.